Can you trust the Property Information Form?

 1: Claims made in marketing materials

 It should come as no surprise to you that marketing does not always tell the truth.
-So when the estate agent’s details of a property you are interested in say it is ‘freehold’ or ‘share of freehold’, you should No share of freeholdcheck that this is correct.
+The conveyancing process involves ensuring all necessary permissions are in place to prevent delays and potential sales falling through.
+So when the estate agent’s details of a property you are interested in say it is ‘freehold’ or ‘share of freehold’, you should check that this is correct.

 You can do this for free by visiting the Land Registry, or it might cost £3 for a printed copy.
 And if there’s any confusion, speak to your conveyancing solicitor as you progress toward exchange.